 Paul takes a whole-person approach and develops a customized treatment that helps each patient reach and maintain their optimal health.
 Depending on the type of autoimmune disease, you may receive medication, dietary guidance, a stress-relief plan, and recommendations for activities you can enjoy that are safe for your disease.

 After evaluating your intracellular micronutrient and antioxidant levels, Paul may also prescribe vitamins and supplements to restore deficiencies.

-When you feel fatigued, achy, or you have unexplainable skin problems, call Remedi Health or book an appointment online.
+When you feel fatigued, achy, or you have unexplainable skin problems, call Remedi Health to schedule an appointment.